 If you've been in the workforce for several years, you may not need to list every job you've ever had when writing a modern CV.
 Most professional CV writers recommend going back 10–15 years at most.
 Remember, the ideal CV length is two pages, so space is limited.
 The recruiter doesn't need to know about the grocery store job you had when you were 18 if you're applying for a finance role 20 years later.

 Structure your work experience so it fits the role

-The rules have changed for writing a CV to fit modern expectations.
+The rules have changed for writing professional CV templates to fit modern expectations.
 If you have a long work history with skills across different industries, it's more than acceptable to split your work experience into different categories, especially if it allows you to better highlight your most relevant skills for the job at hand.

 For example, if you have a background in sales and a background in IT, you may want to use sub-headings to split your experience into the two areas: one section for sales skills, and another for IT.
 The easier you can make it for the recruiter to see your relevant experience, the higher chance you have of receiving that coveted first interview.

 Do you remember what your first CV looked like?
 It likely included personal information such as your date of birth, gender, nationality and possibly even marital status, along with a section highlighting your hobbies.